RenaudBernier/FlashcardProject/flashcards-app/README.md

 ## 💡 About FSRS

 FSRS is a modern, memory-optimized spaced repetition algorithm designed to model human memory decay and boost retention.
 Learn more [here](https://github.com/open-spaced-repetition/fsrs).

----

-> Built with ❤️ to help you learn better and remember longer.